truth table: test_truth_table_tests

 return not x or y

-• I use this with logical_nor
+• I do it with logical_nor

 def logical_nor(x, y):